Format Patterns & EXIF

 - $date vs $exif date:

-$date{}uses filesystem dates (works on all files);$exif{date}uses the camera's capture date - Test with preview: The format editor shows a live preview so you can verify your pattern before saving
+$indexfollows the original workspace order and can have gaps after filtering or deletion - Test with preview: The format editor shows a live preview so you can verify your pattern before saving